UNIVERSITY OF VIRGINIA

 A. DUES-PAYING MEMBERS

-All students who have met the criteria established in Section 1 of this Article and have paid all dues for the year will be considered DUES-PAYING MEMBERS.
+All students who have met the criteria established in Section 1 of this Article and have paid all dues, both nationally and locally, for the year will be considered DUES-PAYING MEMBERS.
 Dues-paying members may vote in BLSA Policy Council elections and generally for matters that require a vote by members.

 B. NON-DUES PAYING MEMBERS